stride3d/stride/docs/technical/copy-paste.md

 ## Introduction

 ### Rationale
-Any good editing software has some kind of copy/paste system and Xenko is no exception.
+Any good editing software has some kind of copy/paste system and Stride is no exception.
 Copy/paste should be intuitive and work in a lot of cases: any situation that make sense for a user.

 ### Goals
 From a usability point of view, the capabilities of the copy/paste system should be: